 ※ Other requirements are in accordance with the International Committee of Medical Journal Editors, Uniform Requirements for Manuscripts Submitted to Biomedical Journals, October 2008.

 - To submit to the Journal of Audiology and Otology, manuscripts should be submitted electronically through http://submit.ejao.org.
 Application is accepted all through the year, and submitted manuscripts are reviewed by experts in the related field.
 Peer reviewers carefully evaluate the manuscript and check the validity of the research methodology and procedures.
 If the manuscript is appropriate, acceptance or revision is suggested.
 If the submitted manuscript lacks scholarly validity and rigor, the manuscript is rejected.
-The publication fee for the Journal of Audiology and Otology is based on the number of pages in the submitted article.
 Payment must be received in full before publication.
 Any errors discovered after publication is the responsibility of the authors.
 Once a manuscript is accepted for publication by the journal, the editorial board provides the corresponding author with galley proofs to review and make corrections.
 Authors must respond to the page proofs as soon as possible after making necessary corrections.
 If a response is not received by the designated date, the editorial committee may delay or even reject the article.
 To avoid such events, the editorial committee office urges our contributors to proofread the manuscripts carefully.

 PEER REVIEW PROCESS